 Retailers are becoming more aware by the day about the use of technology for maximizing their presence in the market and enhancing the in-store experience for the customers.

 Those days are gone when there were very few brands in the competition.
 There are many different players in the market which are making it difficult for companies to maintain their status.
 By using technology, many retail brands are coming to the competition and winning their customers’ heart.
 Let’s take a look at these five innovators who are using different technological approaches for improving the in-store experience for their customers.

 Jaguar’s virtual experience

 To upgrade the in-store experience, Jaguar Land Rover collaborated with IBM to come up with a new in-store virtual reality screen.
-The VR screen works on Microsoft Kinect sensory based technology and allows the customer to experience Jaguar and Land Rover model.
-The amazing thing is it lets the customer choose the model, color and feature of a car and can even get in the car.
+The VR screen works on Microsoft Kinect sensory-based technology and allows the customer to experience the Jaguar and Land Rover model.
+The amazing thing is it lets the customer choose the model, color, and feature of a car and can even get in the car.

 Kohl’s fitting room

 The concept of the fitting room for Kohl is not what we used to know.
 Kohl partnered with Avanade, a tech developer back in 2016 to create a digitally immersive fitting room.
 The fitting room came up with a lot of very important feature that can’t be overlooked.
 It enabled consumers to request different sizes just by using technology.
 They can also put different accessories on virtually on the screen.

 Mark & Spencer made its come back in 2016 with a virtual rail in its Amsterdam store.
 Yes, you heard it right it was a touch screen that allowed the customer to go through different options from its “e-boutique”.
 Customers were also able to check prices and have a 360-degree view of the clothes.